ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
 In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

 ---

+## Hidden Markov Models (HMMs) (Sequence Analysis)
+**Date:** July 27, 2025

+HMMs are statistical models representing probability distributions over sequences.
+In bioinformatics, profile HMMs are widely used by tools like HMMER to build highly sensitive sequence profiles for protein family classification.

+---